intel/ixpdimm_sw/README.md

 https://github.com/01org/libinvm-i18n

 All other dependencies are widely available.
-This includes ctemplate openssl sqlite and zlib.
+This includes openssl sqlite and zlib.

 Once dependencies have been resolved execute 'make RELEASE=1'